nasa-gcn/architect-plugin-search/README.md

         @plugins
         nasa-gcn/architect-plugin-search

+3. Amazon offers two flavors of managed OpenSearch: OpenSearch Service and OpenSearch Serverless.
+By default, this plugin will provision OpenSearch Serverless.
+If you want to use OpenSearch Service instead, then add a `@search` section to your `app.arc` file:

+        @search
+        # See https://docs.aws.amazon.com/opensearch-service/latest/developerguide/supported-instance-types.html for supported instance types
+        instanceType t3.small.search
+        instanceCount 2
+        availabilityZoneCount 2

-3. Optionally, create a file called `sandbox-search.json` or `sandbox-search.js` in your project and populate it with sample data to be passed to [`client.bulk()`](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/bulk_examples.html).
+4. Optionally, create a file called `sandbox-search.json` or `sandbox-search.js` in your project and populate it with sample data to be passed to [`client.bulk()`](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/bulk_examples.html).
 Here are some examples.

     ## sandbox-search.json